-Accreditation is used in higher education to assure the public of the quality of academic programs and institutions.
-Colleges and universities are accredited by regional, national, or specialized accrediting organizations.
-In addition, individual programs may be accredited by specialized accrediting agencies.
-The State of Colorado requires colleges and universities to be accredited by a regional or national accrediting body.
-In addition, institutions must be accredited to be eligible for administering federal financial aid and access to federal grants and research funding.
+Accreditation is used in higher education to assure the public of the quality of programs and institutions.
+Colleges and universities are accredited by institutional or programmatic accrediting agencies recognized by the United States Department of Education.
+The State of Colorado requires colleges and universities to be accredited, and many of our programs hold specialized accreditation relevant to the field of study.

 Office of Accreditation